In the scariest video games, there’s nothing like the feeling of being watched, and knowing that you’re actually meant to feel that way.

 As the torchlight slowly illuminates the unmoving figure, you start to make out the shape of a person hanging their head.
 The inches feel like miles, as your feet shuffle at a speed slower than you thought possible.
 Your breath comes in short, shuddering gasps, and just when you come to make out what the figure is, you breathe a sigh of relief.
 It’s a scarecrow.

 Then, you feel the paralyzing shriek behind you.
-The blood-curdling screech rattles your bones, standing the hair on the back of your neck as straight up as your erect spine.
+The blood-curdling screech rattles your bones, making the hair on the back of your neck stand as straight as your spine.
 From the moment the sound reached your ears, you knew that it was too late.
 GAME OVER.

 The immersion we all feel when playing horror games comes from a primal place.
 The best of the scariest video games know how to prey on our survival instincts, bringing a fear unlike we’ve felt anywhere else all the way down to our toes.